iotJumpway/Intel-Examples/Intel-Arduino-101/3RD-PARTY-DFRobot/LCD-Intruder-System/README.md

 ![IoT JumpWay Intel® Arduino/Genuino 101 DFRobot LCD Intruder System Example](../../../images/LCD-Intruder-System/DFRobot-LCD-Intruder-Setup.jpg)

-First of all you need to connect up your DFRobot LCD Keypad Shield to your Intel® Arduino/Genuino 101 and connect your DFRobot PIR Sensor Module & DFRobot Buzzer Module.
+First of all you need to connect up your DFRobot LCD Keypad Shield to your Intel® Arduino/Genuino 101, and connect your DFRobot PIR Sensor Module & DFRobot Buzzer Module.
 Follow the next steps to accomplish this.

 1. Place the shield on top of your Arduino as in the image above.
-2. Connect 3 or your male / female jumper wires to on end of your DFRobot PIR sensor wires.
+2. Connect 3 of your male / female jumper wires to on end of your DFRobot PIR sensor wires.
 3. Connect the green wire to D2 on the DFRobot LCD Keypad Shield, red to VCC and black to GND.
 4. Connect your final male / female jumper wire to the green DFRobot buzzer wire, and the 2 male / male wires to the red and black wires of the buzzer.
 5. Connect the green wire to D3 on the DFRobot LCD Keypad Shield, red to VCC and black to GND.

 ## Device Connection Credentials & Actuator/Sensor Settings

-- Follow the [TechBubble Technologies IoT JumpWay Developer Program (BETA) Location Device Doc](https://github.com/TechBubbleTechnologies/IoT-JumpWay-Docs/blob/master/4-Location-Devices.md "TechBubble Technologies IoT JumpWay Developer Program (BETA) Location Device Doc") to set up your main device.
+- Follow the [TechBubble Technologies IoT JumpWay Developer Program (BETA) Location Device Doc](https://github.com/TechBubbleTechnologies/IoT-JumpWay-Docs/blob/master/4-Location-Devices.md "TechBubble Technologies IoT JumpWay Developer Program (BETA) Location Device Doc") (About 1 minute) to set up your main device.
 You will need to select the "LCD Keypad (4 Buttons)", "Motion Sensor" & "Buzzer" actuators/sensors whilst setting up your device in the developer console.
 If you want to use a second device to trigger autonomous communication, please follow the [Intel® Edison Dev Kit LED Python Example](https://github.com/TechBubbleTechnologies/IoT-JumpWay-Intel-Examples/tree/master/Intel-Edison/Dev-Kit-LED/Python "Intel® Edison Dev Kit LED Python Example") tutorial, we will show you how to set up the autonomous communication later in this tutorial.

 ![IoT JumpWay  Intel® Arduino/Genuino 101 DFRobot LCD Control Example Docs](../../../images/Basic-LED/Device-Creation.png)